albertsundjaja/order_book/README.md

 ### app config

-config file is available at `./config`, it can support differente environment by setting `ENV` environment variable. if not set, by default it will load `dev` config
+config file is available at `./config`, it can support multiple environment by setting `ENV` environment variable. if not set, by default it will load `dev` config

 To load the dev config, set `ENV=dev` e.g.